basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

   http://localhost:8098/types/w_equals_3/buckets/animal_facts/keys/giraffe
 ```

-Writing our `story.txt` will return a success response from Riak only if three nodes respond that the write was successful.
-Setting `w` to 1, for example, would mean that Riak would return a response more quickly, but with a higher risk that the write will fail because the first node it seeks to write the object to is down.
+Writing our `story.txt` will return a success response from Riak only if 3 nodes respond that the write was successful.
+Setting `w` to 1, for example, would mean that Riak would return a response more quickly, but with a higher risk that the write will fail because the first node it seeks to write the object to is unavailable.

 ## Primary Reads and Writes with PR and PW